Ika1009/Raspored_Ucionica/README.md

-## 🏫 HighSchool Classroom Layout Application: Gimnazija Bora Stankovic Edition 📚
+## 🏫 HighSchool Classroom Layout Application: Gymnasium "Bora Stankovic" Edition 📚

-Welcome to the innovative classroom layout application tailored for **Gimnazija Bora Stankovic**.
+Welcome to the innovative classroom layout application tailored for **Gymnasium "Bora Stankovic"**.
 Designed with adaptability and precision, this digital tool dynamically aligns with the schedules, student departments, and varying student counts to craft an optimized classroom layout.

 ### 🔍 **Features**: